 Exercise – keep your body moving

 Exercise is extremely important for our body and our mind.
-Exercise causes us to produce a hormone, called endorphin, which boosts our mood and can leave us with a happy buzz for up to 24 hours.
+It causes us to produce a hormone, called endorphin, which boosts our mood and can leave us with a happy buzz for up to 24 hours.
 Movement also increases our metabolic rate, which means that our blood flow will increase too, and our body will be able to combat any virus more efficiently.
 Lastly, if we sit all day, we tend to eat more, as we are bored, and regular exercise will help us maintain a caloric balance, as well as pay more attention to our diet.

 Try new recipes/ learn to cook yourself